gabrielgodoy-zz/gitbook-js-es6-novas-features/spread-operators/README.md

 doSomething(...values); // Same as doSomething(values[0], values[1], values[2])
 ```

-**Difference between Rest and Spread operator**

-Rest parameters is used in function definitions, and the spread operator is used in function invocations

 The syntax is very flexible, because the spread operator can be used anywhere in the argument list.